Summer Term 2019

 We will be exploring some key questions through discussion.

-In Music this term we will be learning how to play the recorder with our music teacher, Mrs Compston.
+In Music this term we will be continuing to learn how to play the recorder with our music teacher, Mrs Compston.

 We will also be following our school music syllabus, Charanga.